 If you have a long term medical condition and/or disability it may be possible to negotiate to vary aspects of the learning or assessment methods.
 You can contact the program manager or the Equitable Learning Services if you would like to find out more.

 To demonstrate competency in this course you will need to complete all of the following tasks to a satisfactory standard.

 You will receive written feedback on all assessment tasks.

-Task 1: Plan an e-learning program
+Task 1: Plan, and document an e-learning program by:

-- develop e-learning protocols
+- developing e-learning protocols

-- detail technical support for learners
+- detailing technical support for learners

 - trial and confirm your e-learning portal/resources for functionality

 - developing a delivery plan for the program